 Social media is reshaping childhood.
 AI is changing what learning even means.
 Teachers are exhausted.
 Students are anxious.
-Loneliness is at epidemic levels.
-School communities are stretched.
-And every week seems to bring a new initiative or solution that promises to fix it all—another training, another tool, another “urgent” priority.
+We are bombarded with alarming news about an epidemic of loneliness and isolation by choice.
+School communities are stretched, and every week seems to bring a new initiative or solution that promises to fix it all or one more "urgent" priority that requires training and new tools.

 It’s no wonder educators are asking: Can we really take on one more thing?